 The bench press is a brilliant exercise if you want to build muscle.
 However, I always recommend having a variation in your training.
 Using the bench press with other movements will add more volume to your workout.

 The chest press is a machine based chest exercise that doesn’t require a bench but does require the chest press machine itself.
 But if you don’t have a machine or a bench, you can use a chest press variation such as standing chest press, cable chest press, or TRX chest press.

 You can also read our guide to dumbbell chest exercises without a bench here.

 I’ve always found that retracting your shoulder blades and pushing them into the bench will help you activate your chest muscles.
 Make sure you take the bar through a full range of motion, squeeze the chest together at the top of the movement, and slowly bring the bar back toward the chest.

-While it’s not 100% necessary, I would recommend it.
+While it’s not 100% necessary for the bar to touch your chest while bench pressing, I would recommend it.
 Now I’m not talking about using your chest to bounce the weight off.
 But, you should be controlling the bar down to your chest, allowing for maximal stretch in the chest muscle fibers.